 ODC/Dance’s adaptation of the Margery Williams classic about a child’s stuffed toy rabbit that becomes real.
 The tale of love, hope and loyalty moves even cynical adults.

 At Yerba Buena Center for the Arts, 701 Mission St., San Francisco.
 Tickets $20-75.

 Gingerbread Open House

-The Fairmont’s 22-foot-tall house--made with thousands of gingerbread bricks and 2,000 pounds of royal icing and candy--officially opens.
-Take photos with Santa, or if you're shy, just write him a letter.
-Other treats: A Christmas tree reaching to the lobby ceiling, a collection of colorful nutcrackers, live music and refreshments.
+The Fairmont’s 22-foot-tall house--made with thousands of gingerbread bricks and literally a ton of royal icing and candy--officially opens.
+Live music and refreshments.

 At The Fairmont San Francisco, 950 Mason St., 94108.
 Free.